-Disclosure Policy for Product Reviews
+FTC AsktheBuilder.com Disclosure Policy for Product Reviews

 Here are the guidelines I operate under at AsktheBuilder.com:

 - I don't return the products after I test them.
 In certain cases, the product is used up or destroyed.
 In other cases, the product may get damaged during the testing.
-I don't have the staff or the resources to process the return of the products.
+I don't have the staff nor the resources to process the return of the products.

-- If you click a link from one of my columns or newsletters and it delivers you to a website selling that product (e.g. Amazon.com, etc.), I get a small commission from that
+- If you click a link from one of my columns or newsletters and it delivers you to a website selling that product (e.g. Amazon.com, etc.), you can assume I get a small commission from that website should you buy.